Do your kids love to make handmade ornaments for Christmas?

 Here's what you'll need to make one of your own:

-- Paper mache boxes (we found ours at the craft store) -- you can also use a small jewelry box too
+- Small paper mache boxes -- you can also use a small jewelry box too

 - Old holiday cards - great way to upcycle them!